-As part of the Certifications and Assurances section of the application, each subrecipient agrees that it will not discriminate against any participant on the grounds of race, color, or national origin.
+As part of the Certifications and Assurances, each subrecipient agrees that it will not discriminate against any participant on the grounds of race, color, or national origin.
 The applicant also agrees to take affirmative action to ensure applicants and employees are treated without regard to their race, color, creed, gender, disability, age, or national origin.
 Such actions shall include, but not be limited to the following: employment, upgrading, demotion or transfer, recruitment or advertising, layoff or termination, rates of pay or other forms of compensation, and selection for training.
-FTA Circular 4704.1, FTA Recipients, outlines FTA EEO objectives.
+FTA Circular 4704.1 Equal Employment Opportunity Act Guidance, outlines FTA EEO objectives.
 Copies of this and other FTA circulars are available online or from the ADOT Multimodal Planning Division.

-Title I of the Americans with Disabilities Act also contains specific provisions prohibiting employment discrimination on the basis of disability and requiring employers to make reasonable accommodations for persons with disabilities.
+Title I of the Americans with Disabilities Act_also contains specific provisions prohibiting employment discrimination on the basis of disability and requiring employers to make reasonable accommodations for persons with disabilities.